mqtthiqs/at-doc/docs/index.md

   are simple and understandable, yet reward curiosity and creative misuse.
 * **Hybrid Workflow:** Sound generation and processing in one place; build an advanced synth, a granular FX chain, or something never seen before.
-* **Sound Morphing:** Transition between module presets or randomize parameters with smooth sonic interpolation, ideal for performance, evolving patches or to be surprise.
+* **Parameter Morphing:** Transition between module presets or randomize parameters with smooth sonic interpolation, ideal for performance, evolving patches or simply to be surprised.

 ## Philosophy